 - AYF courses, intensive language courses, and courses at the Language Teaching Institute are predictable in terms of topics and rotation, and are to a large extent already approved for equivalencies.

-- Students are advised on their course selection by the Resident Director, an American professor from one of the AYF consortium universities, in consultation with home university major/minor advisors.
+- Students are advised on their course selection by the Academic Director, an American professor from one of the AYF consortium universities, in consultation with home university major/minor advisors.